A customizable personal digital record for all learning experiences.

 Both Open Badges and CLR-based achievements can be aligned to external frameworks with links that can provide additional information about the badge or achievement.

 The term Comprehensive Learner Record was first used by Lumina Foundation to represent the capabilities of learner-controlled and worker-controlled credentials.
-This concept is also referred to as a learner and employment record (LER).

 The CLR has been selected by AACRAO as its official standard for digital learner records.